miningpy/miningpy/docs/core/core.rst

-mining_utils core API
+miningpy core API
 =====================

-This page describes the core functions in the mining_utils library
+This page describes the core functions in the miningpy library

 The core module contains...

-.. currentmodule:: mining_utils.core
+.. currentmodule:: miningpy.core

 ijk
 ---